AvgiSt/resource-allocation-sim/resource_allocation_sim/README.md

 ### 1. Entropy Analysis

 **Low Entropy (0-0.5)**:
-- **Interpretation**: High specialization, agents concentrate on few resources
+- **Interpretation**: High specialisation, agents concentrate on few resources
 - **Implications**: Efficient but potentially fragile system
-- **Research Questions**: What drives specialization?
+- **Research Questions**: What drives specialisation?
 How robust is the system?

 **Medium Entropy (0.5-1.5)**:
-- **Interpretation**: Balanced resource usage with some specialization
+- **Interpretation**: Balanced resource usage with some specialisation
 - **Implications**: Good trade-off between efficiency and robustness
 - **Research Questions**: What maintains this balance?
 How stable is it?

 **High Entropy (>1.5)**:
-- **Interpretation**: Uniform resource usage, little specialization
+- **Interpretation**: Uniform resource usage, little specialisation
 - **Implications**: Robust but potentially inefficient
-- **Research Questions**: Why no specialization?
+- **Research Questions**: Why no specialisation?
 Is this optimal?

 ### 2. Gini Coefficient Analysis